 The portfolio put forward for RPEL is expected to contain specific claims relating to the claimant's learning.
-It is important that claims are expressed in a way which indicates as precisely as possible the nature and the level of learning.
+It is important that claims are expressed in a way which indicates asprecisely as possible the nature and the level of learning.

-Step 4: compiling a portfolio which contains the learning claims and supporting evidence to substantiate these claims experiences.
-The portfolio includes claims to that learning, with supporting evidence, which allows the claims can be assessed.
+Step 4: compiling a portfolio which contains the learning claims and supportingevidence to substantiate these claims

-A portfolio of experiential learning is a collection of materials compiled by the claimant to gain academic credit.
-It describes the learning which they have derived from their
+A portfolio of experiential learning is a collection of materials compiled by the claimant togain academic credit.
+It describes the learning which they have derived from their experiences.
+The portfolio includes claims to that learning, with supporting evidence, which allows the claims to be assessed.

-Each portfolio will be an individualised statement of experiential learning and although there are no specific models or criteria, successful claims will include portfolios that contain both direct and indirect evidence:
+Each portfolio will be an individualised statement of experiential learning and althoughthere are no specific models or criteria, successful claims will include portfolios that contain both direct and indirect evidence:

-(a) direct evidence may include project reports, databases, case study notes, correspondence, conference papers, work plans.

-(b) indirect evidence may include statements from employers, customers or clients; documentation on courses undertaken; appraisals, references; letters of validation from people who are in a position to judge the value and quality of the learning.
+- (a) direct evidence may include project reports, databases, case study notes, correspondence, conference papers, work plans. - (b) indirect evidence may include statements from employers, customers or clients; documentation on courses undertaken; appraisals, references; letters of validation frompeople who are in a position to judge the value and quality of the learning.